newwebash/100-days-of-code/log.md

 **Thoughts**: This is fun but it's frustrating to work on something when you have so little time to devote to it.

+### Day 77: May 15, 2021

+**Today's Progress**: Learned about URL encoding that happens when submitting forms.

+**Thoughts**: Strangely it seems like I already knew a lot of this stuff even though I never formally learned it like I am now.

 ### Day X:

 **Today's Progress**: